 Tracy is frustrated by the inability to paint well and creatively.
 However, Dale encourages her - although he knows that she has not enough talent.
 Columbo talks to the landlady (Mary Wickes), with Joe, who spent some time looking for the cufflink around the car in vain.
 Dale simply found it afterwards.

-Some clues lead to the aunt of Frank Simpson, the ex-wife who inherited almost everything.
+Some clues lead to the aunt of Dale Kingston, the ex-wife who inherited almost everything.
 Columbo realises that, if the aunt is accused of the murder, she won't be able to keep the money or the properties as his own, because a person guilty of murder cannot inherit anything from the murdered person.

 Dale then gets rid of Tracy by meeting with her up in the hills, then bludgeoning her with a rock and dumping her body, passing her death off as a car accident.
 It turns out he never loved her - in fact, she was just a gullible person who happened to fall in love with him, somebody unsure of her own merits and talent - of which he thought she had none.
 Columbo has been pestering Dale about his relationship with Tracy, who he denies any knowledge whatsoever, especially at first.